martintajur/node-mysql-activerecord/README.md

 **Type of Response Sent to Callback**

-Object containing infomration about the results of the query.
+Object containing information about the results of the query.

 **Examples**